Isla Mujeres vs Cozumel: Which Mexican Island Should You Visit?

 Cozumel

-Cozumel has more variety when it comes to nightlife.
+Cozumel offers a wider range of nightlife options.
 In San Miguel, you’ll find lively bars, rooftop lounges, and even a few clubs.
 Because it’s a cruise ship destination, the town has a slightly more international feel.
 You’ll find everything from upscale seafood restaurants to local taco stands.

 Accommodation